-If you are up for the 4-hour drive from Phoenix, it’s worth it.
+If you are up for the 4-hour drive from Phoenix.
 From the Las Vegas area, it’s about 60 miles.
 Because the weather can get scorching, the best times to visit are March-April or October-November.

-The best days to paddle to Emerald Cove are Sundays and Mondays.
-Powerboats are not allowed on the river between Hoover Dam and Willow Beach these days.
+The best days to paddle to Emerald Cove are Sundays and Mondays since powerboats are not allowed on the river between Hoover Dam and Willow Beach on these days.

 Emerald Cove is a paddler’s dream and offers some of the best kayaking in Arizona.

 It’s an easy drive from the Phoenix area to Bartlett Lake.
 Bartlett is one of the largest lakes to call the east valley home.
 There is plenty of space to paddle on the 2,800+ acre lake.

 There is plenty of wildlife to see, including javelina, maybe a coyote or two, and even bald eagles.
 Indigenous desert plants are everywhere, including saguaros (an Arizona icon) and ocotillos.

 There are plenty of beaches on the lake to pull your kayak over and enjoy the desert scenery while you eat lunch.